Accelerated MS in Psychological Sciences

 • PSYC 5470.
 Current Topics in Developmental Psychology

 Notes: PSYC 5400, Research Seminar in Developmental Psychology (1 credit), is recommended but not required.
-Students may use other suitable courses to fill this four-course requirement with permission from the program head.
+Students may use other suitable 5000 or 6000 Developmental courses to fill this four-course requirement with permission from the program head.

 Ecological Psychology Concentration